Pol4720/2048-PD-Project/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project folder.
-3. Run `stack setup` to configure GHC and dependencies.
+3. Run `cabal setup` to configure GHC and dependencies.
-4. Run `stack run` to start the game.
+4. Run `cabal run` to start the game.

 Enjoy playing 2048 in Haskell!